14 October, 2022

 How long does it take to file a confirmation statement?

 How long it takes to apply a confirmation statement depends on how many changes need to be made.
 If everything in the company is the same, then confirmation of the relevance of the previously indicated information will take only a few minutes.
 If, during the last year, there were any changes in the structure of the enterprise, then filling out the confirmation statement will take longer since the changes must be made before the document is submitted.
 Once the confirmation application is sent to Companies House, it is usually approved within a few hours to one day.

 What happens if I don’t file a confirmation statement?

-Failure to complete or late completion of the UK confirmation statement will result in serious effects.
+Failure to complete or late completion of the UK confirmation statement will have serious effects.
 Firstly, it is a criminal offence and leads to the fact that the company can be removed from the register or even liquidated, and officials can be held criminally liable.
 Secondly, there is also a reputational aspect since the information on completing the confirmation statement is publicly available, which means that failure to fulfil obligations will also affect the rating of a business in a corporate environment.